MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-trials.md

 - Create and use AI models in any environment (trial or production).
 - Store your AI model results in Dataverse.
 - Use AI model in your apps, flows, and more.

-Custom prompts, prebuilt prompts, and Create text with GPT aren't available with an AI Builder trial.
+- Use Custom prompts, prebuilt prompts, and Create text with GPT are now available with an AI Builder trial.

 ## Activate an AI Builder trial license